ask a boss

 If you’re having trouble thinking of your job in terms of accomplishments, imagine a really terrible temp filling in for you — or even imagine if you were checked out at work and not trying to do well.
 What would go differently?
 What would fall to pieces?
 The gap between that scenario and your (hopefully excellent) performance is what you want to capture on your résumé.

 Generally your Education section should come after your Work section, since for most people, employers will be most interested in your work experience.
-(You might be an exception to this if your education is your strongest qualification and you have little relevant work experience.)
+(You might be an exception to this if your education is your strongest qualification and you have little relevant work experience.
+For example, if you’re applying to jobs in academia after receiving your master’s or Ph.D.)

-Profile sections are a totally optional trend in modern résumé writing (and have replaced the awful, old-school Objective that everyone used to have).
-It’s just a short list at the top of your résumé — like two to three sentences or bullet points — summing up who you are as a candidate and what differentiates you from other people with similar professional backgrounds.
+Profile sections are a totally optional trend in modern résumé writing.
+It’s just a short blurb at the top of your résumé — two to three sentences or bullet points — summing up who you are as a candidate and what differentiates you from other people with similar professional backgrounds.
 The idea is to provide an overall framing for your candidacy.

 A good trick to writing one: Try thinking about what you’d want a contact to say if they had 20 seconds to sum you up to someone who was hiring for the work you do.

 In most fields, you don’t need a Skills section; your skills should be obvious from the accomplishments you list in your Experience section.
-That said, some fields are an exception to this, like I.T. or other highly technical fields.
+That said, highly technical fields like I.T. are an exception.

 If you do include a Skills section, limit it to hard skills, like software programs and foreign languages you’re fluent in.
 Don’t list subjective self-assessments like “strong written communication skills” or “visionary leader” or “works well independently and in groups.”
-People’s self-assessments are so often wildly inaccurate that these won’t carry any weight with employers and just take up space that would be better spent on something more compelling.
+People’s self-assessments are so often inaccurate that these won’t carry any weight with employers and just take up space that would be better spent on more compelling material.

-Some people like to include a Hobbies section.
-Some hiring managers find those interesting, and others don’t care.
-I don’t recommend taking up space on your résumé with them, but some people swear they’ve gotten interviews because the interviewer shared their love of scuba diving or bookbinding.
+Some people include a Hobbies section.
+Don’t feel obligated to.
+Certain hiring managers find those interesting and others don’t even read them.
+I don’t recommend using the limited space on your résumé for them; there’s usually stronger content to feature.
+But some people insist they’ve gotten interviews because an interviewer was intrigued by their mention of bee-keeping or shared their love of puppetry.

-And if you’re a recent grad, it’s fine to include information about extracurricular activities, but they should come off after a few years, when you’ll hopefully have more work-related accomplishments to include.
+If you’re a recent grad, you could also include any particularly impressive extracurricular campus activities, but you don’t need to — and if you do, they should come off within a few years of graduating, when you’ll hopefully have more work-related achievements to highlight instead.

 If you’re tempted to get creative with your résumé design — perhaps thinking that it’ll help you stand out from the crowd — resist the impulse.
 Hiring managers want to get the info they’re looking for on your résumé as quickly as possible, which means a concise, easily skimmed list of what you’ve accomplished, organized reverse-chronologically … in other words, the traditional résumé format.